 Understanding your options when it comes to water treatment for your cooling tower can feel overwhelming, especially because most cooling tower systems are unique or individual to their specific locations and purposes.
 This is why it is important to get in touch with a skilled water treatment expert who can review your cooling tower and make recommendations that are personalized to your situation.

-Tower Water sets the standard for water treatment, and we would be happy to assist you in determining the most effective and long-lasting option for your cooling tower.
+Tower Water sets the standard for cooling tower treatment, and we would be happy to assist you in determining the most effective and long-lasting option for your cooling tower.
 Reach out to schedule a consultation so that we can examine your water and make recommendations for your tower system.